ndematt1/CompBioKit/README.md

 # CompBioKit
-CompBioKit is a Python toolkit that provides tools for analyzing DNA, RNA, and protein sequences
+CompBioKit is a Python toolkit that provides tools for analyzing DNA, RNA, and protein sequences.